This information is intended for use by health professionals

 • Rifampicin, a CYP3A4 inducer, administered as 600 mg once-daily for seven days, reduced the AUC of oral oxycodone.
 On average, the AUC was approximately 86% lower

 Oxeltra tablets are not recommended for use in pregnancy nor during labour.
 There are limited data from the use of oxycodone in pregnant women.
-Infants born to mothers who have received opioids during the last 3 to 4 weeks before giving birth should be monitored for respiratory depression.
-Withdrawal symptoms may be observed in the newborn of mothers undergoing treatment with oxycodone
+Regular use during pregnancy may cause drug dependence in the foetus, leading to withdrawal symptoms in the neonate.

 Oxycodone may impair the ability to drive and use machines.
 Oxycodone may modify patients' reactions to a varying extent depending on the dosage and individual susceptibility.
 Therefore, patients should not drive or operate machinery if affected.